sequoiahq/sequoia/docs/playready.md

 ### License Request

-Client-server communication in PlayReady operates entirely through XML.
+Client-server communication in PlayReady operates entirely through XML, which is kind of insecure.

 - The WRM Header is embedded in the `ContentHeader` section of the license request.
 - To secure the communication, the WMRMServer public key encrypts the keys, ensuring only the server can read them.